 ## Error in put.basis(ispecies, logact): the number of basis species is less than the number of elements and charge

 According to the message, we don’t have enough basis species for the number of elements.
-Since hydroxide (OH-) is just water minus a proton, we could try this instead:
+Since the composition of hydroxide is water minus a proton (i.e., OH− = H2O − H+), we could try this instead:

 basis(c("Al+3", "F-", "H+", "H2O"))